ddimaria/music-tracks/README.md

 ---

 ## API
-For a swagger version of this documention, see http://localhost:3000/swagger
+For a swagger version of this documention, see http://localhost:3000/swagger (requires this server to be running).

 ## Get Tracks
 #### GET `/api/v1/tracks?keyword={keyword}&category={category}&limit={limit}&offset={offset}&sort={sort}`